-STIR has partnered with Samagra Shiksha in the state to support teacher professional development as a knowledge, implementation and management partner.
-We aim for teachers to learn and implement new classroom strategies, build peer reflection platforms and enable district officials to reflect on programme improvement parameters.
+STIR partnered with Samagra Shiksha in the state to support teacher professional development as a knowledge, implementation and management partner.
+The aim was for teachers to learn and implement new classroom strategies, build peer reflection platforms and enable district officials to reflect on programme improvement parameters.